How Many Hours to Study for Exam P

 Topics: Joint distributions, marginal and conditional distributions, covariance, correlation, order statistics, convolutions.

-Multivariate problems are where many candidates plateau.
-Use FreeFellow's topic-specific practice to focus on multivariate distributions until your accuracy hits 70%+.
+Multivariate problems are where a lot of candidates plateau.
+Use FreeFellow's topic-specific practice to drill multivariate distributions until your accuracy clears 70%+.

 Weeks 9 to 10: Insurance Applications (40 to 50 hours)

 Topics: Deductibles, policy limits, loss models, expected claim costs, mixtures.
-Just probability problems with real-world framing.
+These are just probability problems wearing real-world clothes.
 After 15 to 20 examples, the patterns click.

 Weeks 11 to 12: Practice Exam Phase (40 to 50 hours)